 A Nassau police spokesman said Thursday that no arrests were made in the case and that it had been closed.

 Butler's first appeal, dated July 30, asked Elia for an emergency stay of his removal from the board, an action he said was "improper, arbitrary and/or capricious."
 The commissioner denied that request, Education Department officials said.

-At the board's reorganization meeting on July 5, two new members elected in May were sworn in, but the group did not take action on the fifth trustee seat.
-At the time, board president Timothy Taylor said the board will not hold a special election for a replacement or appoint someone.
+At the school board's reorganization meeting on July 5, two new trustees elected in May were sworn in.
+The panel did not take action on the fifth trustee seat, left vacant by Butler's removal.

-The two residents broached several actions that could be taken to restore a fifth member to the board, including asking Elia to order a special election.
+Their request for immediate action was denied, and Elia has not ruled on that appeal.
+The residents had asked for several actions that could be taken to restore a fifth member to the board, including asking the commissioner to order a special election.